Student Advisors

 How do I get a copy of my Electronic Confirmation of Enrolment (eCOE)?

 All you need to do if you require a copy of your eCOE is contact the International Services Unit and ask for a copy.
-It can be emailed out to you.
+It will be emailed out to you.
 A simple email asking for your COE, advising your name, CIT number and the program you are studying can be sent to international@cit.edu.au

 I have an emergency situation in my country and need to return home.
 What do I do?